PSEs, State govts will not to be permitted to buyout other CPSEs

 “It is decided that as a general policy, PSEs (Central/State/Joint)/State Government/Co-operative Societies controlled by the governments (where 51 per cent or more ownership is by the Central government or State governments or jointly owned by Centre and State) are not permitted to participate in the strategic disinvestment/privatisation of other PSUs as bidders unless, otherwise specifically approved by the Central government in public interest,” said the OM.

-The latest OM says that in order to realise the mission of new and self-reliant India, the new policy intends to minimise the presence of the government in PSEs across the sectors, and to make available newer investment opportunities for the private sector, to allow infusion of private capital, technology, innovation and best management practices.
+The latest OM says that to realise the mission of new and self-reliant India, the new policy intends to minimise the presence of the government in PSEs across the sectors, and to make available newer investment opportunities for the private sector, by allowing infusion of private capital, technology, innovation and best management practices.
 This is to ensure that post-privatisation, PSEs may generate higher economic activities, resulting in new job opportunities and growth of ancillary industries.

 In strategic sectors, bare minimum presence of the existing public sector commercial enterprises at the holding company level will be retained under government control.
 The remaining enterprises in the strategic sector will be considered for privatisation or merger/subsidiarisation with another PSE or for closure.
 PSEs in non-strategic sectors shall be considered for privatisation where feasible, otherwise, such enterprises shall be considered for closure